GraphQL - The Stack -

 It is just a React component which you include with your GraphiQL instance and the rest is history.

 The next beautiful tool I would talk about here is the GraphQL Voyager.
 In fact, this is the first tool I used when I was new to GraphQL few years back, and it drove me nuts seeing the potential of what GraphQL can do.

 The reason this is great is because, this leverages the complete power of introspection from GraphQL.
 You get to see all the entities and how they are related, search through the schema and also browse the docs

 And today, GraphQL Editor (opens in a new tab) takes this one step further allowing you to view, edit, browse all the entities and hierarchy making it really a great tool for anyone who wants to quickly work through the schema.

-One important thing which GraphQL Spec did not discuss about is a way to transmit files over the wire when using GraphQL.
+One important thing which GraphQL Spec did not discuss is a way to transmit files over the wire when using GraphQL.
 This is where GraphQL Upload comes in.
-While not an official spec from GraphQL foundation, Jayden had done a great job to put together a multi part spec to address exactly this problem.
+While not an official spec from GraphQL foundation, Jayden had done a great job to put together a multipart spec (opens in a new tab) to address exactly this problem.